Voodoo Woman

-Voodoo Woman is a 1957 American horror film directed by Edward L. Cahn and starring Marla English in her final film role, Tom Conway, and Mike Connors.
+Voodoo Woman is a 1957 American horror film directed by Edward L. Cahn for Carmel Productions and starring Marla English in her final film role, Tom Conway, and Mike Connors.
+Paul Blaisdell created, and played, the monster in the film.
 It was released in February 1957 by American International Pictures as a double feature with The Undead.

-In 1966, it was remade by Larry Buchanan into an AIP made for television film, Curse of the Swamp Creature.
+It was remade by Larry Buchanan into a 1966 AIP made-for-television film titled Curse of the Swamp Creature.

 Plot

 Harry West (Norman Willis) discovers gold in the idol worshipped by a jungle voodoo tribe in Bantalaya, a French-owned jungle colony.
 Harry enlists a pair of treasure hunters from the United States, one of them being the beautiful but ruthless Marilyn Blanchard (Marla English).
 Hoping to take the treasure for themselves, Marilyn murders Harry and steals his map.
 They con the innocent Ted Bronson (Mike Connors) into acting as a jungle guide and leading them to the tribe that owns the idol.

 Meanwhile, Dr. Roland Gerard (Tom Conway), a mad scientist who has exiled himself deep in the same jungle, is using a combination of native voodoo and his own biochemical discoveries in an attempt to create a superhuman being.
 He hopes that this being, possessing the best of man and beast, will be the mother of a new perfect and deathless race which he will control with a mixture of hypnosis and telepathy.
 He is accompanied by his wife, Susan (Mary Ellen Kay), who no longer loves Dr. Gerard but is prevented from leaving by her husband and the natives.

 Dr. Gerard's initial attempts to create a female superbeing are a failure because the transformation is only temporary and the native girl used as the subject of the experiment lacks the killer instinct he deems necessary to carryout his instructions.
 However, when he meets the treasure hunters, he decides that Marilyn would be a perfect subject for his experiment.
 He successfully turns her into an invulnerable monster, but when she learns her quest for gold was in vain, he loses his mental control over her and she destroys him.
 Ted and Susan are able to escape in the ensuing chaos.
 After becoming human again, Marilyn tries to salvage the idol which has almost fallen into a poisonous gas pit which the natives use for their sacrifices, and she accidentally loses her balance and falls into it herself, only to rise up out of it as the beast once again.